petheridge/markdown-cv/index.md

 ## Occupation

 `June 2019 - Present`
-__Panther OPD__, Ford Motor Company
+__Senior OPD Engineer - Panther EU Lead__, Ford Motor Company

-Job role description here, engine quality and product development.
+- Job role description here, engine quality and product development.
 Etc

 Such As:
 - The last drop was when I tried to update the overall look of my resume.
 - I ended up having to rearrange paragraphs and dates,
 - while making up obscure LaTeX macros just to move the years to a different place or change the color of a particular element

-`June 2019 - Present`
-__Senior OPD Engineer - Panther EU Lead__, Ford Motor Company

-- Leading projects
-- Big Data wrangling and analysis

 `June 2018 - June 2019`
 __Senior OPD Engineer - Puma Global__, Ford Motor Company